xtaran/unburden-home-dir/README.md

   > unburden-home-dir -n

   to see what unburden-home-dir would do.
+If you have lsof installed it should warn you if any of the files are currently in use.

   Check the above steps until you're satisfied.

-* Exit all potentially affected applications as them having files open which should be moved can cause unburden-home-dir to fail.
+* Exit all affected applications (guess if no lsof is available, fuser may help if available) as opened files which should be moved can cause unburden-home-dir to fail.
 (May not be necessary if the target is on the same file system, but that's usually not the case.)

   Also exit shells or file browser windows (Nautilus, Konqueror, Caja, etc.) which have any of the to-be-unburdened directories open.